cekbote/coredns_ml_plugin/README.md

 ### Visualization Dashboard

 To analyse and visualize the results stored in the in the Elasticsearch database, a Dash Application was created.
+There are two main components to the Visualization Dashboard :
+- Historical analysis: The application allows the user to historically analyse the frequency at which domains have been queried and the IP addresses of the users querying those domains
+- Manual Vetting: The application allows a user to manually vet domain names that the model is not confident about

+#### Historical Analysis

-A demo of the application can be seen
+A demo of the application can be seen below:
-below:

 <p align = "center">
     <img style="float: right;" src="https://github.com/chanakyaekbote/coredns_ml_plugin/blob/master/readme_assets/dash_app_gif.gif">
 </p>

-The application has three main use cases:
+Historical Analysis has three main use cases:

-- __Domain Name Analysis:__ The application allows the user to search for a a particular domain name along with a request time range.
+- Domain Name Analysis: The application allows the user to search for a a particular domain name along with a request time range.
 The application will then search for that particular domain name in the Elasticsearch database.
 Once the domain name is found, the app will display the number of requests to that